What do I do to become a candidate?

 “Any paraphernalia or property with the primary purpose of promoting or opposing the election of any candidate or group of candidates to any Student Senate office.”
-You may start distributing materials on March 6, but no earlier.

 Where can I distribute materials?

 You cannot put materials in dorms, but may submit posters and flyers to housing for public display.
 You cannot use material that may damage property—you must be able to remove materials with no evidence.
-You must remove all materials by 5:00 PM on April 17.

 Can I visit clubs to promote my coalition?